8 Types of Internal Communications to Add in the Workplace

 Information communication is just as important for large businesses as it is for small start-ups.
 The difference is that the larger your organization, the more time and effort you need to put into managing a knowledge hub.
 A disorganized internal wiki is an internal wiki that doesn’t get used.
 So, be sure to bake time into your people’s schedule to maintain your intranet if you want to improve internal communication in an organization with hundreds of employees.

 Last but not least, change communication is crucial for large organizations.
-So, be sure to keep your people in the loop with everything that’s going on in your business through a company news feed.
-And regular staff surveys are your friends when it comes to revealing how your staff really feel about a change you make to how your business operates.
+Keep your people in the loop with everything that’s going on in your business through a company news feed.
+Regular staff surveys are your friends when it comes to revealing how your staff really feel about a change you make to how your business operates.

 Fail to utilize each of the eight types of internal communications in your organization and you’ll quickly run into trouble.